analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 In the FE system, there is currently only one 1st-party cine lens.
 Fortunately, it is a rather good one.

-###Sony FE PZ 28-135mm f/4 G OSS
+<h3 id="28-135-f4">Sony FE PZ 28-135mm f/4 G OSS</h3>

-The **Sony FE PZ 28-135mm f/4 G OSS** lens covers a very versatile focal range with a constant maximum aperture of f/4.
+The **[Sony FE PZ 28-135mm f/4 G OSS](http://www.amazon.com/gp/product/B00NGTN0Y0/?tag=analogsens-20)** lens covers a very versatile focal range with a constant maximum aperture of f/4.
 This comes in handy when zooming in while recording video, because it allows you to maintain the same exposure parameters across the zooming range.

 The constant maximum aperture is great to have, but what makes this a video-first lens is the fact that it uses a parfocal design, which allows you to easily capture shots that would require the use of complex focus-pulling techniques with conventional photo lenses.